isberg1/puppet-manifest-validation-and-linting-on-commit/README.md

 	Aborting commit due to files with syntax errors.

 ```
-to test linting, first correct the syntax error, and then introuduce a linting error like adding "  " to the end of a line
+to test linting, first correct the syntax error, and then introduce a linting error like adding "  " to the end of a line

+## use the scrip for your self

-to use this script for yourself place the file 'pre-commit' in .git/hooks/pre-commit
+to use this script for yourself place the file 'pre-commit' in your .git/hooks/pre-commit
 ```
-cp pre-commit [filepath-to-git-repo]/.git/hooks/pre-commit
+cp pre-commit [file path-to-git-repo]/.git/hooks/pre-commit
 ```